kiprasmel/git-publish-generated-branch/README.md

 - you want to store this generated output in a different branch,
 - you want these contents to be right at the root of the repository (so that the output path is inlined / other tools don't need to know it, & instead they only need the branch name)

-here, you can use git-publish-build-branch.
+here, you can use git-publish-generated-branch.

 - it expects that you've generated your build,
 - takes it's path,